Regi Lushkja: Laçi

+Sheriff Tiraspol

+On 2 February 2022, Lushkja joined Sheriff Tiraspol.

+Tirana

+On 10 January 2023, Lushkja officially signed with reigning Kategoria Superiore champions KF Tirana.

 International career

 Lushkja has represented Albania at under-19 level, making his debut on 29 August 2014 in a friendly against Bulgaria.

 Following injures of 3 players at Albania national under-21 football team, Qazim Laçi, Leonardo Maloku & Emanuele Ndoj during the gathering for the Friendly match against France U21 on 5 June 2017 and the 2019 UEFA European Under-21 Championship qualification opening match against Estonia U21 on 12 June 2017, coach Alban Bushi chose Lushkja among Agim Zeka as a replacement.
 He was not part of the 18-man squad which featured in the opening match of the qualifiers against Estonia U21.